cue-lang/cue/doc/ref/spec.md

 - The disjunction of two bottom values is bottom.

 Disjunction in CUE is a [binary expression](#Operands), written `a | b`.
-It is commutative and associative.
+It is commutative, associative, and idempotent.

 The unification of a disjunction with another value is equal to the disjunction composed of the unification of this value with all of the original elements